 Between Moonburn and their next album, Battalions settled into the four-piece lineup we know today.
 Late 2018 saw Battalions release the chunkiest album of the year in Forever Marching Backwards [APF016], which, like previous releases, was recorded at SkyHammer Studios.
 It’s a metal album.
 It’s also an album that is brimming with pure groove.
 But, you couldn’t call it groove metal.
 Again, it’s out and out party sludge; something that Battalions do better than anybody on this planet or the next.
-From Matt Walker’s power behind the drumkit, to Phil Wilkinson’s growls into the mic, to the flanking attacks of Matt Dennett on bass and Peter Cross on guitar, there’s an energy to Battalions that makes them seem unstoppable, and aside from catching them live, Forever Marching Backwards is a perfect encapsulation of that energy.
+From Phil Wilkinson’s growls into the mic, to the flanking attacks of Matt Dennett on bass and Peter Cross on guitar, there’s an energy to Battalions that makes them seem unstoppable, and aside from catching them live, Forever Marching Backwards is a perfect encapsulation of that energy.

+Battalions are set to return with their new album ‘King of a Dead World’ on 21st October 2022: 8 tracks of colossal, towering, hook filled riffs, born out of a crumbling world.
 Anywhere Battalions show, a party comes with them.
 So make sure you’re marching backwards with Battalions any chance you get.

-- Philkinson - Vocals
+- Phil Wilkinson - Vocals

 - Soggy Pete - Guitar

-- Dennett - Bass
+- Matt Dennett - Bass

-- Walker - Drums
+- Simon Harrison - Drums